gorgitko/molminer/README.md

 Feel free to open issue ticket.
 This is the prefered way since we don't have mailing list.

 # Acknowledgement
-MolMiner was the job description of my diploma thesis at [University of chemical technology in Prague](http://www.vscht.cz/?jazyk=en), [Laboratory of chemistry and informatics](http://ich.vscht.cz/).
+MolMiner was the job description of my diploma thesis at [University of Chemistry and Technology in Prague](http://www.vscht.cz/?jazyk=en), [Laboratory of chemistry and informatics](http://ich.vscht.cz/).
 I would like to thank my supervisor Daniel Svozil for leading the work and Martin Sicho for helping me with conda distribution of MolMiner.

 Citations of used software:
 - Rocktäschel, T., Weidlich, M., and Leser, U. (2012).
 ChemSpot: A Hybrid System for Chemical Named Entity Recognition.
 Bioinformatics 28 (12): 1633-1640.